mapbox/batfish/docs/advanced-usage.md

 ## Injecting data

+Most of the time, you should store data as JSON or JS and `import` or `require` it.
+Nothing special.

+If, however, you are dealing with lots of data; that data is used across a number of pages; and each of those pages does not need *all* of the data — then you may not want to write *all* that data into your JS bundles.
+You may want to control which parts of it get written to which bundles.

-You can store data in JSON or JS, anywhere in your project, then specify which specific data to inject into any given page.
+You can store data in JSON or JS, anywhere in your project, then specify which data to inject into any given page.

 To register data and data selectors, use the [`data`] and [`dataSelectors`] options in your configuration.